aerocom-community/experiments/phase-4/AP4-CTRL/AP4-CTRL.md

 - GCMs that have their CMIP7 version of the code frozen.
 - GCMs that are not ready for CMIP7, but are willing to repeat the early simulations.

-The [ACI experiment](/phase-4/aci-baseline/aci-baseline.md) is welcoming early submissions of results, given that it only requests a small amount of simulation years.
+The [ACI experiment](/phase-4/aci-baseline/aci-baseline.md) is also welcoming early submissions of results, given that it only requests a small amount of simulation years.
 These include the climatological nudged simulations only; see below for details.

 ## Motivation
 The model versions used for the different experiments are often not easily comparable.
 New model versions should be documented regularly to establish a state of the art comparison yearly.
 For this purpose AeroCom offers a semi-automatic platform with visualization via the AeroCom web interface.
 Evaluation with surface observations and AERONET observations will complete the documentation of emissions, removal, burden, lifetime of the major aerosol species.